Uzès: History

 Originally Ucetia or Eutica in Latin, Uzès was a small Gallo-Roman oppidum, or administrative settlement.
-The town lies at the source of the Alzon river, at Fontaine d'Eure, from where a Roman aqueduct was built in the first century BC, to supply water to the local city of Nîmes, 50 km away.
-The most famous stretch of the aqueduct is the Pont du Gard, now a UNESCO World Heritage Site, which carried fresh water over splendid arches across the river Gardon.
+The town lies at the source of the Alzon river, at Fontaine d'Eure, from where a Roman aqueduct was built in the first century AD, to supply water to the city of Nîmes, 50 km away.
+The most famous stretch of the aqueduct is the Pont du Gard, now a UNESCO World Heritage Site, which carried fresh water over splendid arches across the Gardon river.

 Jews were apparently settled there as early as the 5th century.
-Saint Ferréol, Bishop of Uzès, allegedly admitted them to his table; on this account complaint was made of him to King Childebert I, whereupon the bishop was obliged to change his attitude toward the Jews, compelling all those who would not become Christians to leave Uzès.
-After his death (581) many who had received baptism returned to Judaism.
-Jews were expelled from the region in 614.
+Saint Ferréol, Bishop of Uzès, was said to have admitted them to his table.
+Complaints were made of him to King Childebert I for this issue, whereupon the bishop was required to turn against them, expelling those Jews from Uzès who would not convert to Christianity.
+After his death (581), many of the converts who had been baptised returned to Judaism.
+In 614 the Christian government expelled Jews from the region.

 In early 8th century, Uzès was a fortified civitas and bishopric under the Archbishop of Narbonne.
 During the Umayyad conquest of Gothic Septimania, Uzès became the northernmost stronghold of Muslim Spain circa 725.
-Charles Martel went on to lay siege to the stronghold in 736, but it remained in Gothic-Andalusian hands up to 752, when counts loyal to Ansemund of Nîmes handed over a large number of strongholds to the Frankish Pepin the Short.
+Charles Martel laid siege to the stronghold in 736, but it remained in Gothic-Andalusian hands up to 752.
+That year counts loyal to Ansemund of Nîmes ceded numerous of strongholds to the Frankish Pepin the Short.
 In 753 the stronghold rebelled against the Franks after Ansemund's assassination, but the uprising was suppressed and a Frankish trustee of Pepin imposed.

 In the 13th century, Uzès hosted a small community of Jewish scholars, as well as a community of Cathars.

-Like many cloth-manufacturing centers (Uzès was known for its serges), the city and the surrounding countryside were strongly Protestant during the Wars of Religion in the 16th century, which wreaked havoc in Languedoc.
-Numerous of the city's churches were trashed and burned by furious Protestants: only two remain today.
-One such destroyed and rebuilt church is Saint-Étienne.
+Like many cloth-manufacturing centers (Uzès was known for its serges), residents of the city and the surrounding countryside had become strongly Protestant during the 16th century, and religious and class conflicts played out in the Wars of Religion.
+The Languedoc region suffered considerable violence: Protestants trashed and burned many of the city's churches.
+Only two have survived to the 21st century.
+Saint-Étienne was reconstructed after the violence.